facebookWant A Freehold Condo In Singapore? You'll Need To Earn $7,288 A Month

 So if your take-home is S$8,000 monthly (after the CPF deduction) but your loans come up to S$5,600 — that’d already be 70% of your monthly income.

-It’s highly likely your application for a freehold condo would be rejected.
+Your application for a condo would likely be rejected.

 Alternatively, you could be asked to place a higher downpayment on your freehold condo.